 7. Replace the vanity or sink.
 This DIY project is completely doable in a weekend, but it’s a bit more involved than most other projects on the list.
 Don’t be intimidated, though, because replacing the vanity isn’t as difficult as it may seem.
 Remember to measure your space before choosing the vanity, have tools on hand, and take advantage of tutorials on YouTube.

 As you update your bathroom, remember that the team at Allied-Reddi Rooter is only a phone call away.
 We can’t help you paint the walls, but we can help keep your bathroom functioning it’s very best.
 We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.
+You can follow us on Facebook, @Allied Reddi-Rooter for the latest tips or to ask us a question.

 It may be tempting to put off taking care of a plumbing problem, but you shouldn’t.
 Waiting will only make the plumbing issue worse.
 Not only can it damage other parts of your home – like your floor and walls – but it will be more expensive to fix the problem later.